Updated on Monday, 30 March 2023…

-During 2020, 2021 and 2022 to date, the answer was yes digital nomads could apply for the D7 – with a high level of probability.
+During 2020, 2021 and the first half of 2022, the answer was yes – digital nomads could apply for the D7, and scores of them were getting approved.

-Provided that you earned enough stable, foreign sourced income, and that your foreign employer allows you to work remotely from Portugal…
+Provided that you earned enough stable, foreign sourced income, and that your foreign employer allowed you to work remotely from Portugal…

-AND that you had sufficient savings to deposit in a Portuguese bank account, your chances of getting approved for the D7 Visa were high.
+AND that you had sufficient savings to deposit in a Portuguese bank account, your chances of getting approved for the D7 Visa as a remote worker were high.

-While this remote work visa was historically packaged as a retirement visa, and required stable passive savings in the form of pension benefits or long-term rental income, the Portuguese immigration authorities have been approving remote workers with significant offshore salary earnings as well in 2021 and 2022.
+Before Portugal’s bona fide remote work visa was launched, the Portuguese immigration authorities were approving remote workers with significant offshore salary earnings as well in 2021 and 2022.

-But as of May 2022, we have become aware of applicants with only one “active” income stream – a remote salary or freelance income – being rejected again, even though their average earnings and savings were substantial.
+But as of May 2022, applicants with only one “active” income stream – a remote salary or freelance income – were being rejected, even though their average earnings and savings were substantial.